zghonda/swiss-food-composition/README.md

   </p>
 </figure>

-The answer can easily be understood by looking into the next plot showing the evolution maize price per country group.
+The answer can easily be deduced by looking into the next plot showing the evolution maize price per country group.
 Indeed, both Switzerland maize prices went down, reaching a minimum producer price around year 2001(50% less) and country groups prices went up.
-In fact, Lower and upper middle income countries have even double there prices in few years.
+In fact, lower and upper middle income countries have even double there prices in few years.
 But how could we explain such a phenomenon since Swiss people still like food and are still rich.

 <figure class="highcharts-figure">
   <div id="maize_price_evo"></div>
 </figure>

-A possible explication lies in the next plot where we compare the evolution of the quantity of importation/exportation of maize in Switzerland with the producer prices.
+A possible explanation lies in the next plot where we compare the evolution of the quantity of importation/exportation of maize in Switzerland with the producer prices.
-In this plot, we normalized the prices with the inflation rate since we do not want that a increase in the general price level of goods and services involves a increase in the producer price.
+In this plot, we took care to normalize the prices with the inflation rate.
-Even if the quantity of imported maize is way more than the exported one, we still can observe an increasing of the producer prices when there is fast increase of the exportation.
+Even if the quantity of imported maize is way higher than the exported one, we still can observe an increasing of the producer prices when there is fast increase of the exportation.
 It appears around year 2002.
 But what could  be the long term reason for a decreasing maize producer price in Switzerland is the increase of their imported quantity over the 15 last years.
 Indeed, the quantity of imported maize increased by a bit less than 400% which place the maize importation at one of the most imported Item in 2017.
 We can see it when looking at the sunburst plot.

 <figure class="highcharts-figure">